 In the B4X implementation, each node holds a character, a list of child nodes and a list of full values.
 The tree depth is configurable and in most cases it should be 2 or 3.

 The child nodes are sorted.
 This later allows us to quickly find the path in the tree using binary search.

-The items list is expected to be sorted.
+The items list is expected to be sorted in ascending order.
 This allows to build the tree very fast.
 It takes about 45 milliseconds to build a tree made of 37,500 items on my Android device.

 The example project builds a trie from a list of cities.
 Database source: https://simplemaps.com/data/world-cities

 The trie is implemented in a separate class and can be used without the search template.

 While testing it on B4i, I've encountered a strange issue that required deep investigation.
 B4i uses the default sorting and string comparison options.
 I'm not sure whether it is a bug or not (in the underlying framework) but it doesn't sort non-ascii characters as expected.